robertbraeutigam/scan/README.md

 * 34 (fixed byte)
 * Number of bytes following (2 bytes)
 * Static keys...
 (32 bytes each)

-This reply tells the requester that these static keys are reachable at the address this connection is from.
-A device, such as a gateway, may represent multiple devices on the local network, that is why multiple static keys may reside at the same IP address.

-The responder may repeat the frame as many times as necessary and then must close the connection immediately.

 #### Non-local Networks, NAT or Firewalled Networks